 After 5 days you should have a beautiful bag of sprouted seeds.

 I hope you gained some inspiration from this blog post and you actually start to incorporate sprouting in your healthy eating habit.

-If you are looking to gain more knowledge around healthy eating habits, have health goals you want to reach, don't hesitate to reach out to me for health coaching at email@example.com.
+If you are looking to gain more knowledge around healthy eating habits, have health goals you want to reach, don't hesitate to reach out to me for nutrition and health coaching at firstname.lastname@example.org.